e2b-dev/awesome-ai-agents/README.md

 </details>

 ## [Second](https://www.second.dev/)
-Automated migrations and upgrades for every codebase
+Automated migrations and upgrades for your code

 <details>